Title Ad Valorem Tax (TAVT) became effective March 1, 2013 after the Georgia General Assembly passed HB386 in the 2012 Legislative Session.

 You are under TAVT if you:

-Are a new resident to Georgia and have not registered your vehicle in Georgia
+Are a new resident of Georgia and have not registered your vehicle in Georgia

 Purchased your vehicle after March 1, 2013